Ladder Accident Claims – Guide With Example Payouts

-By Daniel Archer.
-Last updated 26th May 2022.
-A ladder is a useful tool and an essential part of many workplaces, from factories to offices.
-But it can cause accidents.
+By Cat Way.
+Last Updated 9th June 2023.
+A ladder is an essential tool in many environments, such as homes and certain workplaces.
+However, accidents and injuries can potentially occur when they are in use.
 Falls from ladders (and height in general) are one of the leading types of accidents, either at work, at home, or in a public place.
 Injuries sustained in a ladder accident can be very serious.

 Select a section: